xingyili/SSCI/README.md

 ## SSCI

-This repo contains the implementation of the model proposed in `SSCI: improvement of network structure based self-supervised deep learning for cancer driver gene identification`
+This repo contains the implementation of the model proposed in `SSCI: improvement of network structure based on self-supervised deep learning for cancer driver gene identification`

 ![overview](./figure/overview.jpg)